jlevesy/prometheus-elector/README.md

 - The `member_id` of the replica is the `pod` name.
 - The `<pod_name>.<service_name>` domain name is resolvable via DNS.
 This is a property of statfulsets in Kubernetes, but it requires the cluster to have DNS support enabled.

+#### Monitoring the Local Prometheus

+    prometheus-elector also continuously monitors its local Prometheus instance to optimize its participation to the elader election to minimize downtime:

+- When starting, it waits for the local prometheus instance to be ready before taking part to the election
+- It automatically leaves the election if the local Prometheus instance is not considered healthy.It then joins back as soon as the local instance goes back to an healthy state.

 ### Installing Prometheus Elector

 You can find [an helm chart](./helm) in this repository, as well as [values for the HA agent example](./example/k8s/agent-values.yaml).